 Dates: November 12-13th; 16-17th 2020

 The INCAM Symposium Commitment

 The Board of Directors of INCAM wants to communicate assurances that, despite continuing concerns with COVID-19, we are committed to hosting the 2020 INCAM Symposium.
-We are carefully monitoring whether a face-to-face component will be possible in Saskatoon.
-Additionally, we are committed to exploring virtual possibilities to offer the same, high quality and professional content, discussion and networking that INCAM is known for.
+We have made a decision to change the binanual INCAM Research Network Symposium to a virtual event and are excited to offer the same high quality and professional content, discussion and networking that INCAM is known for.

 At this time, and with the generous support of donors and the organization itself, INCAM is pleased to offer the 2020 virtual Symposium free of charge to INCAM/ISCMR members.

 Now more than ever, the INCAM Symposium is an important way to connect and collaborate.